 The opposite happens for those who primarily write from right-to-left (e.g. Urdu, Arabic, Hebrew, Persian).
 In this case, the future should be represented on the left and the past on the right.

 Bonus: a recent study found that to maximize the effect of before vs after ads (e.g. weight loss), you should include images of intermediate steps to show progression.

-(Effects of the ad above [‘Past’] when it was shown on the left vs the right and of an ad for a modern lamp [‘Future’] - Click to zoom in)
+(Effects of an antique lamp and a modern lamp when they were shown on the left or right side of an ad - Click to zoom in)